2015 Auburn Tigers softball team

-The 2015 Auburn Tigers softball team is an American softball team, representing the Auburn University for the 2015 NCAA softball season.
+The 2015 Auburn Tigers softball team was an American softball team that represented the Auburn University for the 2015 NCAA softball season.
 In 2014, the Auburn Tigers softball team went 42-19-1 during Clint Myers first season.
-The Auburn Tigers play their home games at Jane B. Moore Field.
+The Auburn Tigers played their home games at Jane B. Moore Field.

 Auburn made it to its first 2015 SEC softball tournament Championship Final on May 9, 2015, held at Tiger Park in Baton Rouge, LA, and defeated #11 Tennessee in extra innings to collect its first SEC Championship in Softball.

 Auburn garnered a #4 seed in the 2015 NCAA Division I softball tournament, and hosted a regional and super regional at Jane B. Moore Field in Auburn, AL. Auburn won both the regional and super regional and advanced to their first 2015 Women's College World Series at the ASA Hall of Fame Stadium in Oklahoma City, OK.